Information for new arrivals

 It is unlikely that you will need to use your own laptop, but if you have bought your own wireless-capable laptop then you can connect to the wireless network.
 If you need help, please contact the Systems Staff.

 Printers should be set up for you, but if not you will need to find out where your nearest printers are and what they are called (they are usually labelled).
+See our pages on printing and scanning for more information.

 Email will be set up for you.
+For more information, see our pages on email.

 Unless you are working in reception, you should have your own designated telephone and telephone number.